-Secreted away in an unassuming 16th-century church in Rome you’ll find traces of the once mighty empire — and the ruins and rebirth that followed its fall.
+Secreted away in an unassuming 16th-century church in Rome you’ll find traces of the once mighty empire — and the ruin and rebirth that followed its fall.
 Colossal ancient ruins, Renaissance astronomy and sheer architectural splendour await at the Basilica di Santa Maria degli Angeli e dei Martiri (Saint Mary of the Angels and Martyrs).

 This Basilica was built within the fabric of the surviving ruins of what was once the largest, most sumptuous bath complex in ancient Rome, if not the entire empire.

 The Baths of Diocletian were built here from 298 to 306 AD.
 The name is sort of a misnomer: though dedicated to Emperor Diocletian, they were in fact commissioned by his co-ruler Maximian.
 Reportedly nearly 11 acres in size, and able to accommodate 3,000 people, these Baths were larger than the Baths of Caracalla which are still around today.* Public baths such as these tended to be open to both rich and poor; even women and maybe even slaves could bathe here, though typically at different hours.

 Hygiene and grooming were not the only reason that ancient Romans frequented public baths.
 They were also places to socialise, swim, relax, read and enjoy a massage or health treatment.
 The Baths of Diocletian also boasted Greek and Latin libraries and even theatre-style seating from which bathers could watch athletes competing.
 The Baths were basically an all-purpose leisure, relaxation and ‘wellness’ centre, something akin to a modern-day destination spa.
 One that, ancient Rome being ancient Rome, just happened to be built and powered by slaves.